 Anyway, whilst there I discovered they open up their house two nights each year for a walk-through.
 Oh no, the decorations don’t stop at the front of the house.
 In fact a building has been constructed all the way down the driveway, which connects to the garage.
 All the construction, carpentry and electrics are done by family members and friends who donate their time and skills to the cause.

 I returned on the second evening of the walk-through, even arriving before opening time I couldn’t believe how the queue was all the way down the street.
 The house looked even better in the dark, all lit up it was spooky.

 The entrance started at the gates and you entered into the extension building, only small enough to let a handful of people in at a time.
 It was filled with amazing mechanical, sound and light props.
-The prop in the first room jumped out at you, which is the creepy looking person in the picture above.
+The prop in the first room jumped out at you, which is the creepy looking person in the picture below.

 The connecting corridor was filled with mechanical zombies.
 From there on there was an option to turn left to the really scary bit or to turn right to skip the scary bit.